-The tuba is the largest and lowest-pitched musical instrument in the brass family.
+The professional tuba is the largest and lowest-pitched musical instrument in the brass family.
 Like all brass instruments, sound is produced by moving air past the lips, causing them to vibrate or "buzz" into a large cupped mouthpiece.
 It is one of the most recent additions to the modern symphony orchestra, first appearing in the mid-19th century, when it largely replaced the ophicleide .
-Tuba is Latin for trumpet or horn.
+French c tuba is Latin for trumpet or horn.
 The horn referred to would most likely resemble what is known as a baroque trumpet

 Components of the tuba